 Glasgow Arts, Music and Cultural Venues FAQs

-Q. Why did you decide to close all Glasgow Life Arts, Music and Cultural Venues and services?
+Q: Why did you decide to close all Glasgow Life arts, music and cultural venues and services?

-In line with the government’s advice on reducing social contact in response to the coronavirus situation, Glasgow Life took the difficult decision to suspend all services from close of play on Tuesday 17 March.
+In line with the government’s advice on reducing social contact in response to the coronavirus pandemic, Glasgow Life took the difficult decision to suspend all services from close of play on Tuesday 17 March.

 The closure applies to:

-• All our arts, music and cultural venues
+- All our arts, music and cultural venues

-• All indoor and outdoor activities normally provided in them
+- All indoor and outdoor activities normally provided in them

-• Any outreach programmes and services provided by Glasgow Life Arts, Music and Cultural Venues staff
+- Any outreach programmes and services provided by Glasgow Life Arts, Music and Cultural Venues staff.

-Q. When will you re-open?
+Q: When will you re-open?

-We’ll continue to keep this page up-to-date regarding our response to the situation so please bookmark for future reference.
+We’ll continue to keep this page up-to-date regarding our response to the situation so please bookmark it for future reference.
 You can also follow us on Twitter and Facebook for our latest updates.

 Q: Will I receive a refund for tickets already booked?

-Q: How will my refund be made?
+Q: Will my refund be processed automatically?

-Q. I’m not familiar with which Arts, Music and Cultural Venues Glasgow Life operates.
+Q: I’m not familiar with which arts, music and cultural venues Glasgow Life operates.
 Can you clarify?

 Q: I’ve pre-booked a room in a public hall.
 What will happen to my booking?

-Q. Will exhibitions and concerts be rescheduled?
+Q: Will exhibitions and concerts be rescheduled?